shruthisubramaniam/PatternAnalysis-2025/recognition/s4858817_VQVAE/README.md

 ![Reconstructed vs original image - best model](./readme_images/prediction_reconstruction_examples_best.png) Figure.
 6. Eight examples of original images vesus the reconstructed images for the best model

+Through the images it can be seen that reconstruction quality improves gradually from early training to mid-training and then starts to saturate.
+At epoch 10, low-frequency blur is the primary feature that shows up in the outputs.
+Large, bright areas are reproduced, but the edges are soft and the internal textures are washed out.
+By epoch 30, the model has clearer boundaries and more consistent contrast.
+The dark and bright areas are in the right places, but the fine details are still blurred.
+At epoch 50, the thin, high-contrast structures are better defined, and the shading artefacts along the edges get smaller.
+This shows that the encoder-codebook-decoder pipeline is modelling both global anatomy and mid-scale texture.
+The epoch 70 panel is the best in terms of quality and gives the highest test SSIM of all the runs.
+The outlines of the organs are clear, the small bright foci are in the right places, and the backgrounds are smooth without too much blur.
+This is the point where your validation SSIM curve has mostly levelled off.
+The checkpoint that validation SSIM chose as the "best" at epoch 95 looks very similar overall, but it is a little smoother in areas with high contrast .
+This is why its test SSIM is a little lower than the 70-epoch model (the later training probably tuned more closely to the validation distribution and traded a little sharpness for stability).

+Overall, the images shows quick early increases in reconstruction quality as epoch number increases and convergence around 70 epochs.
+Only small changes in appearance can be seen after 70 epochs.
+Hence, the 70-epoch reconstructions work best on the held-out test set.